-This varies depending on which course you are studying, but we generally recommend a minimum of 20 hours per week – 8 classroom and a minimum of 25.5 independent hours online for Blended learners.
-With Arden, you have flexibility to set your own pace of study and you can take longer to complete a module if you have commitments that make studying difficult, but equally you can complete your course in the minimum time if you are willing and able.
+This varies depending on which course you are studying, but we generally recommend a minimum of 33.5 hours per week – 8 classroom and a minimum of 25.5 independent hours online for Blended learners.
+With Distance Learning, you have flexibility to set your own pace of study and you can take longer to complete a module if you have commitments that make studying difficult, but equally you can complete your course in the minimum time if you are willing and able.

 There are many ways to do this.
 Tutors often use forums to give general feedback, which all students can benefit from.
-You can also use live chat, phone or email to reach your tutor.
+You can also contact your tutor by email.

-If you choose to study via Blended Learning at our London, Birmingham or Manchester study centres, you’ll attend up to 8 hours of classes plus a minimum of 25.5 hours of online independent learning each week.
+If you choose to study via Blended Learning at our London, Birmingham, Manchester or Berlin study centres, you’ll attend 8 hours of classes plus a minimum of 25.5 hours of online independent learning each week.
 If you study via Distance Learning, you won’t need to attend classes in person as you'll study exclusively online.

 Absolutely!
 We have students from all over the world.
 Some courses require you to sit formal exams at the university, but we can help you arrange a convenient local venue if you’re not living in the UK.

-Yes, you’ll be issued with an Arden student I.D. card and you can apply for an NUS extra card if you wish.
+Yes, you’ll be issued with an Arden student I.D. card and you can apply for a TOTUM card (formerly NUS extra) if you wish.

 Yes!
 You’ll be invited to attend a graduation ceremony, held in the UK.
 If you’re unable to attend, you’ll receive your certificate in the post.

 While you can choose to do this, there are other options.
-You can pay in instalments, apply for Student Loan funding or seek employer funding.
-Speak to our Admissions Team if you’d like to know more.
+You can pay in instalments, apply for Student Loan funding* or seek employer funding*.
+Speak to our Student Recruitment Team if you’d like to know more.

 You can pay online or call us on the number at the top of the page.
-We accept credit and debit cards (Visa, Mastercard and UK Maestro), bank transfers and cheques.
+We accept credit and debit cards (Visa, Mastercard and UK Maestro), and bank transfers.
 Currently we are unable to accept Amex cards for payment.
-If you have a UK current account, you can also pay with the Barclays Pingit mobile application.
 Students can also pay via PayPal if they are paying in GBP.